WDI-SEA/notes/07-angular/angular-services/starwars-codealong.md

 <script src="js/app.js"></script>
 ```

-Note that in order to use `$resource`, we need to include an additional dependency.
-We'll also need to inject `ngResource` into our app.
+Note that in order to use `$resource`, we need to include an additional script.
+We'll also need to inject the dependency (named `ngResource`) into our app.

 In `app.js`: